The dynamic

 Since dynamic

-operations are resolved at runtime, it is especially important to watch out for exceptions that may occur due to type errors.
+operations are resolved at runtime, it is especially important to be aware of exceptions that can occur due to type errors.

 try